An introduction to civil engineering materials, stress analysis, fluid mechanics, hydrology and technical drawing.

 A surveyor's job often includes the majority of the civil engineering tasks

 associated with land development.
-In this paper students are first introduced to the
+In this paper, students are first introduced to

-including: energy concepts, continuity and conservation of energy, applications of
+to fluid mechanics, including: energy concepts, continuity and conservation of energy,

-the Bernoulli equation to flow measurement, flow of water in pipes, conservation of
+applications of the Bernoulli equation to flow measurement, flow of water in pipes,

 The last module provides an introduction to surface water hydrology concepts, including storm event rainfall and stormwater run-off calculations and drainage system design and management.

-Running in parallel with the above topics is an introduction to basic engineering drawing, including: plan, elevation, oblique and isometric views, descriptive geometry, shadow studies and drainage systems (plans and longsections).
+Running in parallel with the above topics is an introduction to basic engineering drawing, including: plan, elevation, oblique and isometric views, descriptive geometry, shadow studies and drainage systems (plans and longsections), as well as an introduction to Computer Aided Design (CAD).

 |Paper title||Land Development Engineering 1|